News and Press

 The female artists in Pimlico Elementary / Middle School’s school-year Helping Embrace Radiance (H.E.R.)
 Mentoring Program have, once again, added to the vibrancy of their school and school culture with a new mural.
 Designed by 10- 12 girls in middle school in...

-BCP Schools as Neighborhood Catalysts: Wolfe Street Academy
+Strong Schools = Strong Neighborhoods: Wolfe Street Academy

 Located in Baltimore's Upper Fells Point neighborhood, Wolfe Street Academy (WSA) has played a transformational role in driving both economic growth and a strengthened sense of community since WSA’s pioneering adoption of the Community School Strategy in 2006.
 One of...